Hawaiian crow: Avian malaria

+Avian pox

+Avian pox is an infection caused by viruses in the genus Avipoxvirus.
+Infection causes tumor-like lesions on the exposed skin of the legs and feet and in and around the beak, trachea, and esophagus.
+Avian pox is also spread by mosquitos, and through contact with infected birds or objects.
+In experimental studies on other native Hawaiian birds, avian pox has been shown to cause large lesions, which often become infected, leading to tissue necrosis.
+Infections can sometimes lead to death. ʻAlalā have been known to become infected with avian pox, including during reintroduction efforts, but the role, if any, of the disease in their decline is unknown.

+Toxoplasmosis

+Toxoplasmosis is a disease caused by the protozoan Toxoplasma gondii.
+It is spread by domestic cats, who can transmit eggs and parasites to practically every known warm-blooded vertebrate, including birds, in their feces.
+Though toxoplasmosis rarely causes disease and death in infected animals, infection was diagnosed in five reintroduced ʻalalā in 1998–1999.
+One presented with clinical signs and was successfully treated, three appeared to have died from the disease, and one was diagnosed but did not appear to show clinical signs of the disease.
+During reintroduction efforts between 2016–2020, several birds showed evidence in blood samples that they had had prior toxoplasmosis infections, though no birds tested positive for active infections.
+Cats are not native to the Hawaiian islands, and ʻalalā are therefore naive hosts to the parasite; this is often associated with higher virulence and susceptibility.
+Whether or not toxoplasmosis has contributed to historic declines of ʻalalā is unknown; however, it has been a consideration in conservation efforts for the species.

 Status and conservation

-The Hawaiian crow is the most endangered corvid species in the world and the only species left in Hawaii.
+The Hawaiian crow is the most endangered corvid species in the world and the only corvid species left in Hawaii.
 Like other critically endangered species, harming the Hawaiian crow is illegal under U.S. federal law.
-By 1994, the populations dwindled to 31 individuals; 8 to 12 were wild and 19 held in captivity.
+By 1994, the overall population had dwindled to 31 individuals; 8 to 12 were wild and 19 held in captivity.
+The only wild-born juvenile produced between 1992–2003 was last seen in 1997.
 The last two known wild individuals of the Hawaiian crow disappeared in 2002, and the species is now classified as Extinct in the Wild by the IUCN Red List.
-While some 115 individuals remain (as of August 2014) in two captive breeding facilities operated by the San Diego Zoo, attempts to reintroduce captive-bred birds into the wild have been hampered by predation by the Hawaiian hawk (Buteo solitarius), which itself is listed as Near Threatened.
+Some 115 individuals remain (as of August 2014) in two captive breeding facilities operated by the San Diego Zoo.
+Attempts to reintroduce captive-bred birds into the wild have been hampered by predation by the Hawaiian hawk (Buteo solitarius), which itself is listed as Near Threatened.
 Breeding efforts have also been complicated due to extensive inbreeding during the crow's population decline.